-Pregnancy and maternity discrimination is deemed to be automatic discrimination without the need to provide a male comparator.
+Pregnancy and maternity discrimination is deemed to be automatically unfair.
+There is no need to provide a male comparator.
 A male comparator (actual or hypothetical) is used in other sex discrimination cases to test whether a man would have been treated more favourably in similar circumstances.

-This protection exists during what is called the ‘protected period’ from conception to the end of statutory maternity leave.
+This protection exists during what is called the ‘protected period’ from conception until the end of statutory maternity leave.

 Women are protected by the Equality Act where they are: